Other Voices (The Doors album)

 Other Voices is the seventh studio album by the Doors, released by Elektra Records in October 1971.

-It was the first album released by the band following the death of lead singer Jim Morrison in July 1971 with keyboardist Ray Manzarek and guitarist Robby Krieger sharing lead vocals.
-Tracks for the album had begun before Morrison's death and the band hoped that Morrison would return from Paris to finish them.
+It was the first album released by the band following the death of lead singer Jim Morrison in July 1971, with keyboardist Ray Manzarek and guitarist Robby Krieger sharing lead vocals.
+Morrison was living in Paris, France on a sabbatical when the other Doors members began recording sessions, but Morrison died before he could return to the United States.
+The remaining Doors members decided to continue without Morrison.
+Other Voices was a moderate commercial success and earned mixed reviews at the time and retrospectively, generally agreeing the band produced a strong record without the charismatic Morrison yet failed to live up to the best of their earlier work.

 Background and recording

 Following the critical and commercial success of L.A.
-Woman and Jim Morrison's death in 1971, the surviving members of the Doors continued as a trio to record their seventh album.
+Woman, the three other members of the Doors started recording their seventh album without Jim Morrison, who was away in Paris.
 Reflecting on the album in 2021, Robby Krieger noted the band's difficulty to continue working after Morrison's death:

 It was a tough time, of course.
 When Jim was gone … we had kept going.
 The three of us were practicing all the time, writing new stuff.
 When Jim passed, we said, "Jeez, what're we going to do?"
 We could just give it up, or, you know, we have all these songs.
 Let's go in and record and see what happens.
 We probably shouldn’t have put it out that quick after Jim’s passing.
 We just felt like that was all we could do.
 We could've sat around and be depressed.
 Which we were.
 But, I don't know.
 The record company, Elektra, they were wanting us to continue.
 It wasn’t that hard of a decision.